Limitless-Rasul-Power/Car-Ship-Airplane-VehicleStore/README.md

 # Car-Ship-Airplane-VehicleStore
-We have cars, ships and airplanes which stored in "Vehicle Store".Multiple inheritance consept.
+We have cars, ships and airplanes which stored in "Vehicle Store" and we print all the information about all vehicles.Multiple inheritance consept.